Allyson Wessells, PT, IBCLC, Nurture Co-Owner (she/her/hers)

 Julie’s bio

 Julie has a background in Psychology and Sociology with a Master of Public Health degree from George Washington University, where she specialized in Maternal and Child Health.
 While completing this program, she discovered her passion to improve health outcomes through the most basic preventative healthcare measure: Breastfeeding.
-Julie has worked in the lactation field for over a decade.
+Julie has worked in the lactation field for over 15 years.
 In 2009, she became an International Board Certified Lactation Consultant (IBCLC).
 She sat on the board as the Vice President of Lactation Consultant Association of Greater Washington from 2011-2013 and is a member of the Ohio Lactation Consultant Association (OLCA).
 Throughout her career, she has worked in hospital postpartum, labor and delivery, and NICU departments, as well as several private practice settings.
 Julie brings a calm presence; striving to meet each family where they are in their feeding journey and helping them find their confidence.

 Julie’s Specialized Education